 Over time, dried leaves, twigs, rocks, and other yard debris can make their way into the grill of your heat pump’s outdoor unit.
 And in the winter, piles of snow can form around it, blocking your heat pump’s source of airflow in heating mode.

-Like we mentioned above, airflow is critical to your heat pump’s operation, so if there’s even the slightest obstruction, you’ll face big problems.
+As we mentioned above, airflow is critical to your heat pump’s operation, so if there’s even the slightest obstruction, you’ll face big problems.

 To avoid surprise breakdowns, expensive repairs, and the risk of needing a sooner than necessary replacement, it pays to periodically clean and inspect your outdoor unit.
-All the more so as seasons change and yard debris gets kicked up around it.
+All the more so as seasons change, and yard debris gets kicked up around it.

 Schedule an HVAC Tune‑Up

 A qualified HVAC technician will clean and inspect your entire heat pump system during a professional tune-up, including your outdoor unit.

 Moreover, they’ll have the tools and experience needed to evaluate the condition of your heat pump and identify any parts that need replacing.

 If you’re not comfortable cleaning or maintaining your heat pump yourself, hiring a professional will provide peace of mind that the job is safely and correctly done.
 Heat pumps contain complex and potentially dangerous electrical components that should only be handled by licensed and qualified professionals anyway.

 At Golden Rule, all of our technicians are NATE-certified, which means they’ve gone through the industry’s most rigorous HVAC training.
 We also provide one of the most comprehensive heat pumps in all of Des Moines that will leave your heat pump working better than ever.
 To learn more, visit our heating tune-up page.